![]() |

 If you note the hazard ratios for tamoxifen therapy for a small, ER-positive tumor and then add in chemotherapy, you see that it adds very little in terms of percentage differences in these types of estimations.
 So patients who can view those data critically will often decline chemotherapy for small, nodenegative tumors.
 This tumor was 1.5 centimeters, so she was a candidate for chemotherapy.
 However, in the end she declined it.

 DR LOVE: You mentioned Adjuvant!
 Online, which doesn’t currently incorporate HER2 as a prognostic factor or trastuzumab.
-Did you discuss with her what you thought her numbers were?
+Did you discuss with her

 When they see the real numbers, it is sometimes sobering, but I believe it empowers patients to make informed decisions.
 So I find these types of algorithms useful.